-Structured data feeds acquired through web scraping can directly be fed into marketing automation tools, such as Marketo or Eloqua, to simplify and streamline everyday marketing processes.
+Structured data feeds acquired through scraping e-commerce websites can directly be fed into marketing automation tools, such as Marketo or Eloqua, to simplify and streamline everyday marketing processes.

-From your competitor’s position on SERP to the keywords they use to rank high in e-commerce, all the data is out there on the web.
-Web scraping is a valuable technique that you can employ to collect and organize all this information.
+From your competitor’s position on SERP to the keywords they use to rank high, all the data is out there on the web.
+E-commerce web scraping is a valuable technique that you can employ to collect and organize all this information.
 Using the insights gathered from the scraped data, you can use keywords that heighten the chances of ranking high in search results.

 Additionally, analyzing SEO-related data helps you optimize keyword density in your product descriptions and blog posts and discover and employ the best strategies competitors are using in the niche.

 While there’s massive competition in the online marketplace, the opportunity to conduct competitor analysis and stay ahead in the game is just as huge.
-Besides tracking their product prices, you can also analyze their product line, categories, and ratings etc. to capitalize on their gaps and weaknesses.
-Through these audits, you can pinpoint the specific features, style or ideas they are trending for.
+Besides competitor price intelligence, you can also analyze their product line, categories, and ratings, etc. to capitalize on their gaps and weaknesses.
+Through these audits, you can pinpoint the specific features, styles, or ideas they are trending for.
 You may discover that certain product bundles spike sales or certain days or timings for flash sales attract the most customers.

 By detecting the tone in the customers’ opinion about your brand, you’ll be able to better understand what they’re already experiencing with you and how to improve these experiences.

-Efficient data scraping requires technical know-how and presents several challenges, like dealing with anti-scraping protection employed by most websites today.
+Efficient e-commerce web scraping requires technical know-how and presents several challenges, like dealing with anti-scraping protection employed by most websites today.
 Several online retailers bypass the hassle by partnering with a professional web scraping company to source all the required data for them.

-CrawlNow offers web scraping services customized to your specific needs.
-Get in touch to speak with one of our data experts.
-They will be happy to provide personalized advice on how publicly available web data can be leveraged as a key differentiator for your business and what would be the most cost-effective way to put the right data into your hands.
+CrawlNow offers e-commerce web scraping services customized to your specific needs.
+Speak with one of our data experts for personalized advice on how publicly available data can be leveraged as a key differentiator for your business, and what would be the most cost-effective way to put the right data into your hands.

 It is a data-driven world.
 Sourcing and consuming external data is the necessity of many businesses.
 Not only that, leveraging publicly available data is the only way to survive and undercut competition for many businesses.
 While web scraping is the key to unlocking access to web data, there is lots of confusion, and myths, around the legality and ethics of web scraping.
 This article aims to address those and bring clarity to the topic.
 It also goes over the best practices you should follow, as well as the legal and ethical boundaries you should respect, to get the best out of web scraping while keeping it safe and legal.